nishanmudalige/TreeBranchModeller/README.md

 # TreeBranchModeller
-R package for the paper "Learning how a tree branches out: A statistical modeling approach"
+R package for the paper "Learning how a tree branches out: A statistical modeling approach" by L.P.
+Rivest, N. Mudalige, P. Duttiliel.

 ## Installation